cyrildiagne/fstq/README.md

 Items can be added to a processing queue using the [javascript client lib](sdk/client-js).

-The example [example/client/src/index.js]() show how to add items to the queue:
+The example [example/client/src/index.js]() shows how to add items to the queue:

 ```js
 async function process() {